 The reports featured here are freely available and supported by our generous collaborators, sponsors, and readers.
-To download a shareable pdf version of the reports, you will need to make an account or log in.

 The use of psilocybin predates written history.
 Its therapeutic potential is not going unnoticed as clinical trials have yielded promising results.
 Movements to decriminalize psilocybin are well underway in the U.S and further afield.

 Known as 'ecstasy' and 'molly,' MDMA is showing serious theraputic potential for the treatment of PTSD and other mental disorders.
 Clinical trials are in Phase III and many believe MDMA could by FDA approved by 2023.